LaurentRDC/personal-website/posts/rolling-stats.md

 #### Haskell implementation

 Let's implement this in Haskell.
-We'll use the [`vector`](https://hackage.haskell.org/package/vector) library which is much faster than lists for numerical calculations like this, and comes with some combinatiors which make it pretty easy to implement the rolling mean.
+We'll use the [`vector`](https://hackage.haskell.org/package/vector) library which is much faster than lists for numerical calculations like this, and comes with some combinators which make it pretty easy to implement the rolling mean.
 Regular users of `vector` will notice that the recurrence relation above fits the `scanl` use-case.
 If you're unfamiliar, `scanl` is a function which looks like this:

 ```haskell
 scanl :: (b -> a -> b) -- ^ Combination function